tutorial

 2. Month 1: Add 3-5 workflows covering your highest-impact tasks

-3. Month 2-3: Document your workflows and train your team
+3. Month 2-3: Document existing workflows and train the team

 4. Quarter 2: Evaluate whether to upgrade your plan or adopt additional tools